Skip to Main Content

 1. Actively Recruit: New Committers & PMC Members

 A key way to keep a strong community and a strong brand image is to draw in new project contributors.
 Ensuring that your project presents a friendly face to newcomers on the homepage, being consistent in the core branding for your project (so newcomers understand what your project is, versus other Apache projects or other vendor products), and documenting clear paths for newcomers to get involved are easy steps to take.
-Taking the time to mentor newcomers, and fostering a community ethos where answering questions and helping out is valued helps encourage new contributors to step up and help.
+Taking the time to mentor newcomers, and fostering a community ethos in which answering questions and helping out is valued help encourage new contributors to step up and help.
 Actively seeking out these new contributors and considering nominating them for committership is a great way to empower a larger community.

 For new ideas in community building, ask the Apache Community Development project for tips.